nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes at step 1.

 #### Use case 10: Tagging a task

 Precondition: Dash is launched and user is on tasks tab

 <u>MSS:</u>

 1. User requests to tag a task by specifying the task index and tag(s) for the task
-2. Dash adds the tag(s) to the task
+2. The task that the user specifies is updated by Dash to show the newly added tag(s)

 Use case ends.